Dick Dale: Personal life

-vocals for the 1975 release Spanish Eyes.
+vocals for the 1975 release "Spanish Eyes".
 Together, they created a musical revue and toured at resorts in Las Vegas, Reno and Lake Tahoe.
-From the proceeds, the couple made successful investments in nightclubs and real estate, allowing Dale to purchase his three-story 17 room dream mansion at 'the Wedge' located in Newport Beach at the tip of the Balboa Peninsula and mouth to Newport Harbor.
+From the proceeds, the couple made successful investments in nightclubs and real estate, allowing Dale to purchase his three-story 17 room dream mansion at "the Wedge" in Newport Beach.
 Jeannie toured with Dale and his Deltones through the early '80s up until their very public and bitter divorce in 1984, which depleted much of Dale's accumulated wealth.

 He met his second wife Jill in 1986.
-Together they had a son, James (Jimmy), born in 1992.
-Dale credits Jill for his transition from surf rock to a more raw and stripped-down style that consisted of just him and two other musicians.
+Together they had a son, James (who later performed professionally as Jimmy Dale), born in 1992.
+Dale credits Jill for his transition from surf music to a more raw and stripped-down style that consisted of just him and two other musicians.
 Jill provided back up vocals and drum tracks for Dale's 1993 Tribal Thunder album.
 Dale married his third wife Lana in 2011.
+Dale later owned a home with a small private airstrip in the Mojave Desert east of Los Angeles, and flew his own private aircraft (a Piper Tri-Pacer).
+The airstrip was marked as "Dale" on the NOAA aeronautical charts.

-He said that he never used alcohol or other drugs for health reasons, and discouraged their use by band members and road crew.
+He said that, for health reasons, he never used alcohol or other drugs, and discouraged their use by band members and road crew.
 In 1972, he stopped eating red meat.
 He studied Kenpo karate for over 30 years.
 In early 2008, he experienced a recurrence of colorectal cancer and completed a surgical, chemotherapy, and radiation treatment regimen.

-In "Rolling Stones 100 Greatest Guitarists of All Time", Dale was ranked 31st in 2003 and 74th in the 2011 revision.

 Death

-Dale died in Loma Linda, California on March 16, 2019, at the age of 81.
+Dale died in Loma Linda, California, on March 16, 2019, at the age of 81.
 He was treated for heart failure and kidney failure prior to his death.